 Painting a room can be stressful, but choosing house paint colors for an exterior facade is downright intimidating.
-In all aspects -- time, money, and curb presence -- it's a big task.
+In all aspects—time, money, and curb presence—it's a big task.
 Luckily, some carefully considered steps can help you successfully navigate the job of choosing house paint colors.
-Here's what to do:

-Become a house color copycat.
-As you're trying to narrow down your house paint colors, drive around neighborhoods and snap photos of palettes that you like or homes that look like yours.
+As you're trying to narrow down your house paint colors, drive around neighborhoods and snap photos of exterior color palettes that you like or homes that look like yours.
 In addition, if something looks out of place, there's a reason for it.
-"One of the biggest mistakes I see everyday is with vinyl windows," Killam says.
+"One of the biggest mistakes I see every day is with vinyl windows," Killam says.
 "The standard colors are generally bright white and beige.
 White belongs with crisper, cleaner color schemes, like turquoise or a straw yellow for example, or grays and blacks."

 In addition, a home's size influences how colors look.
 Residences that are very large and painted a dark color may look ominous and foreboding in the landscape, while too light schemes on a small house may result in a home that doesn't feel grounded.

-Rely on color wheel rules.
-Many successful home color combinations use three hues -- a dominant shade and two accents, one that's sometimes richer or brighter than the others.
+Many successful home color combinations use three hues—a dominant shade and two accents, one that's sometimes richer or brighter than the others.
 When in doubt, rely on tried-and-true color guidelines from the color wheel.
-Hues in the same family -- varying shades of gray, for example -- work well and are called monochromatic.
-Those hues next to each other (analogous) work well together, as do those opposite each other, also called complementary.
+Hues in the same family—varying shades of gray, for example—work well and are called monochromatic.
+Those hues next to each other (analogous) work well together, as do those opposite each other, also called complementary colors.
 "If you have an earthy color scheme, with muted colors like browns and creams, make sure you choose the beige vinyl window," Killam says.
 "And coordinate your trim color to go with it.
 A house with earthy stone combined with bright white vinyl windows will always look wrong."

-Whatever you choose: test, test, test.
-Once you've narrowed down your possible exterior home colors to several choices, get samples and paint them in large swaths.
+Once you've narrowed down your possible exterior home colors to several choices, get color samples and paint them in large swaths.
 View them at different times of the day, in sun and shadow.
 If you still can't decide, "hire a designer you trust or get a friend to look at your house with you," Killam says.
 "We get used to the way our own house looks and don't notice the things that an outside observer would."